-This session explores how U.S.-driven science is shaping global gene and cell therapy.
+This session explores how U.S.-driven science is shaping global cell and gene therapy.
 Topics include the role of African genetic diversity in advancing precision medicine, decentralized manufacturing to expand access, and economic modeling to support gene therapy delivery in low-resource settings, all aimed at promoting global health equity.

 Speakers: